 And that’s it!
 All the ingredients you’ll need to make to make your own fresh batch of Korean cucumber salad.

 If you’re looking for an easy make-ahead side dish, Oi Muchim is a great option as they store incredibly well over time.
-Stored in an airtight container, Korean cucumber salad will last for up to 3-4 days in the fridge, and the flavors will get stronger the longer it sits, as the cucumbers are pickled.

 The versatile and sustainable elements of this dish make it to be the ideal dish for any time of the day – for breakfast, lunch, dinner, or even as a late-night snack.